Why our chairs are unique

 The art of the Chairbler

 Our frame making staff are skilled in the ancient art of the ‘Chairbler’ the 17th-century name for a ‘Chairmaker’.
 The name came about around this time because the art of chair frame making was considered so specialised that it became separated from other forms of woodworking.
 This division of craftsmen was noted by Thomas Sheraton in 1803 when he wrote: ‘Chair-making is a branch generally confined to itself, as those who professedly work at it, seldom engage in making cabinet furniture’.
 In France, the Chairmaker was known as a ‘Menuisier’ and guild regulations actually forbade them to engage in cabinet making.
-In our workshop today our Chairblers still specialise in frame making and our cabinet makers do just that and tend to stick to making cabinets or crossover products.
+In our workshop today our Chairblers still specialise in frame making and our cabinet makers do just that and tend to stick to making tables and cabinets or crossover products.
 Mind you, they are not ruled by the guilds like the French were and both departments help each other and enjoy adding each other’s skills to their own knowledge.